Definition

 Negative Air Unit (NAU)

-A ventilation system equipped with HEPA filters that creates negative air pressure within an asbestos work area, preventing contaminated air from escaping the containment.
-The unit continuously draws air from the work area, filters it through HEPA filters, and exhausts clean air outside.
-Proper placement and operation of NAUs is critical for worker and public safety during asbestos removal.
+A ventilation system with HEPA filters that maintains negative air pressure inside an asbestos work area, so contaminated air cannot escape.
+The unit draws air continuously from the work area, passes it through HEPA filters, and exhausts clean air outside.
+Incorrect placement or operation allows contaminated air to leak, putting workers and nearby occupants at risk.

 Containment

-An enclosed work area constructed with polyethylene sheeting and sealed to prevent the escape of asbestos fibers during removal work.
-Containment includes critical barriers, airlocks, decontamination units, and negative air pressure systems.
-The integrity of containment must be maintained throughout the project and verified through air monitoring and visual inspections.
+An enclosed work area built from polyethylene sheeting and sealed to prevent asbestos fibers from escaping during removal.
+It includes barrier walls, airlocks, decontamination units, and a negative air pressure system.
+Containment integrity must be maintained throughout the project and verified by air monitoring and visual inspections.